rajatm17/todolist/README.md

 # todolist
-1. Introduction
+## MERN Stack TodoList App

+### Overview

-This MERN stack TodoList application allows users to manage their tasks efficiently.
+This MERN (MongoDB, Express.js, React.js, Node.js) stack TodoList application allows users to efficiently manage their tasks.
 Users can create an account, log in, create new todos, update them, and mark them as complete or incomplete.
-JWT is used for authorization, and the frontend is built using Create React App and Material-UI components.
+JSON Web Tokens (JWT) are utilized for authentication and authorization.
+The frontend is developed with Create React App and enhanced with Material-UI components.

+### Technologies Used

+#### Frontend

+- **React.js**: A popular JavaScript library for building user interfaces.
+React allows for the creation of reusable UI components.

+- **Create React App**: A convenient tool that sets up a new React project with a sensible default configuration.
+It includes a development server, build scripts, and other necessary tools.

+- **Material-UI**: A React component library that implements Google's Material Design.
+Material-UI provides a set of high-quality React components that work out of the box.

+#### Backend

+- **Node.js**: A JavaScript runtime built on Chrome's V8 JavaScript engine.
+Node.js enables server-side scripting and allows for the development of scalable network applications.

+- **Express.js**: A minimal and flexible Node.js web application framework that provides robust features for web and mobile applications.
+Express.js simplifies the process of building APIs and handling HTTP requests.

+- **MongoDB**: A NoSQL database that stores data in JSON-like documents.
+MongoDB is known for its flexibility and scalability, making it a popular choice for modern web applications.

+- **JWT (JSON Web Tokens)**: A compact, URL-safe token format that securely encodes JSON data.
+JWTs are used for authentication and information exchange between parties, ensuring data integrity and authenticity.

+### Features

+- **User Authentication**: Users can sign up and log in securely using JWT tokens for authentication.

+- **Todo Management**: Authenticated users can create new todos, update their descriptions, and mark them as complete or incomplete.

+- **Responsive UI**: The frontend is designed to be responsive, ensuring a seamless user experience across various devices and screen sizes.

+### Setup Instructions

+1. **Clone the Repository**

+    ```
+    git clone <repository-url>
+    cd todolist
+    ```

-2. Project Setup
+2. **Install Dependencies**
-2.1 Prerequisites
-Node.js installed on your system.
-MongoDB account and a database URL.

-2.2 Installation
-Client:
+    - For the client (frontend):

+        ```
         cd client
         npm install
-Server:
+        ```

+    - For the server (backend):

+        ```
         cd server
         npm install

-4. Folder Structure
-3.1 Client
-src: Contains React components and styles.
-public: Contains the HTML template and static assets.
-3.2 Server
-index.js: Entry point of the server.
-routes: Contains API routes for authentication and todo operations.
-models: Contains MongoDB schema models.

-5. Configurations
-4.1 MongoDB Connection
+        ```

+3. **Configure MongoDB**

-In the server/index.js file, update the mongodbURI variable with your MongoDB database URL.
+    - In the `server/index.js` file, update the `mongodbURI` variable with your MongoDB database URL.

-6. Authentication
-5.1 Signup
-Users can create an account by providing a unique username and password.
-JWT tokens are issued upon successful registration.
-5.2 Login
-Registered users can log in with their username and password.
-JWT tokens are verified for successful login.

-6. Todo Operations
-6.1 Create Todo
-Authenticated users can create new todos by providing a task description.
-JWT token must be included in the request header for authorization.
-6.2 Update Todo
-Users can update the description of existing todos.
-JWT token must be included in the request header for authorization.
-6.3 Mark as Complete/Incomplete
-Todos can be marked as complete or incomplete based on user interaction.
-Completed todos are visually differentiated from incomplete ones.

-8. Running the Application
-Client:
+4. **Run the Application**

+    - For the client (frontend):

+        ```
         cd client
-npm run start
+        npm start
+        ```

-The client will run on http://localhost:3000.
+        The client will run on `http://localhost:3000`.

-Server:
+    - For the server (backend):

+        ```
         cd server
-npm run nodemon
+        npm start
+        ```

-The server will run on http://localhost:3001.
+        The server will run on `http://localhost:3001`.

-8. Conclusion
-Congratulations!
-You have successfully set up  your MERN stack TodoList application.
-Users can now efficiently manage their tasks through the intuitive user interface, built with Create React App and Material-UI components.
-Authentication and authorization are handled using JWT tokens, ensuring a secure user experience.